alialamiidrissi/ADA_Course_Project/Project/README.md

 ## UPDATE:

 We built a scrapper `spider.py` to collect recipes from a number of cuisines with the Yummly API.
-For each of the following cuisines: `['American','Asian','Chinese','Cuban','English','French','German','Greek','Hawaiian','Hungarian','Indian','Irish','Italian','Japanese','Mexican','Moroccan','Portuguese','Spanish','Swedish','Thai']`, we access the first 500 results using the search endpoint (see above), and save them in json files.
+For each of the following cuisines: `American, Chinese, Cuban, English, French, German, Greek, Hawaiian, Hungarian, Indian, Irish, Italian, Japanese, Mexican, Moroccan, Portuguese, Spanish, Swedish, Thai`, we access the first 500 results using the search endpoint (see above), and save them in json files.
 The results can be found under the `data` folder.
 Here is a sample of a search recipe result:
 ```json
 {